-Responsibility Operations Responsibility Resources Order recordsDaily Blotter Frequency Daily review of order records and Daily Blotter Action Reviews of transactions should include consideration of prohibited transactions prescribed in these policies.
+Responsibility Operations Resources Order recordsDaily Blotter Frequency Daily review of order records and Daily Blotter Action Reviews of transactions should include consideration of prohibited transactions prescribed in these policies.
 Action on identified prohibited transactions could include consultation with Compliance to confirm whether transactions in question are prohibited and to identify corrective action.
 Some specific guidelines for review include the following.
-Contact Compliance for guidance regarding corrective action: Wash transactions result from cross transactions between two accounts with the same beneficial owner and at no market risk, i.e., the buy and sell are pre-arranged at a set price.
+Contact Compliance for guidance regarding corrective action:

+- Wash transactions result from cross transactions between two accounts with the same beneficial owner and at no market risk, i.e., the buy and sell are pre-arranged at a set price.
 Wash transactions should be cancelled and securities sold at the risk of the market.
-Cross transactions on a frequent basis particularly in thinly-traded securities may be an indicator of supporting the market.
-Orders by the same RR frequently marked for "at the opening" or "at the close" may be an indication of an attempt to influence the market.
-A pattern of purchasing securities in one account and transferring to another account at a later date may indicate parking.
-Excessive trading may be an indicator of churning.
-See "Active Accounts" section for guidance regarding action on actively traded accounts.
-RRs trading ahead of customer block orders that may affect the market price of a security may indicate front running.
-Record Initials/approval on order records/blotters Notes/memos to RR's file, if appropriate
+Cross transactions on a frequent basis particularly in this last reded accurities may be an indicator of - Cross transactions on a frequent basis particularly in thinly-traded securities may be an indicator of supporting the market. - Orders by the same RR frequently marked for "at the opening" or "at the close" may be an indication of an attempt to influence the market. - A pattern of purchasing securities in one account and transferring to another account at a later date may indicate parking. - Excessive trading may be an indicator of churning.
+See "Active Accounts" section for guidance regarding action on actively traded accounts. - RRs trading ahead of customer block orders that may affect the market price of a security may indicate front running.